pramnora/bat/README.md

 MKDIR folderName - Creates a new folder with the specified name
 RMDIR folderName - Removes the folder with the specified name
 DEL fileName - delete a file with the specified name
-DEL asterix.txt - deletes ALL [.txt] files
+DEL asterix.txt - deletes ALL [.txt] files  (deletes all text files...with the current folder directory)
-DEL asterix.asterix - deletes ALL files
+DEL asterix.asterix - deletes ALL files  (but, not folders...within the current folder directory)
 Notepad - launches the Notepad program
 Notepad filename.ext - launches Notepad with the specified: filename + . + extension
 -etc.